Travelling in the UK when you have cancer might mean you need to plan a little ahead.

 Help with the cost of your holiday

-Citizens Advice may have details of charities in your area that can help with holiday costs.
+Citizens Advice might have details of charities in your area that can help with holiday costs.
 Look in your local phone book or search online for your nearest Citizens Advice service.